Canucks at Canadiens | Recap

 Slafkovsky pushed the lead to 5-3 at 1:07, burying a wrist shot from the right face-off circle.

-Pettersson gave the Canucks a 1-0 lead at 11:53 of the first period, tapping in the rebound off a Linus Karlsson shot through Dobes' five-hole from in front.
+Pettersson gave the Canucks a 1-0 lead at 11:53 of the first period, tapping in the rebound of Linus Karlsson's shot through Dobes' five-hole in front.

 Dobson tied it 1-1 with a power-play goal at 18:13.
 Suzuki won the face-off in the right circle back to Dobson, who used Slafkovsky as a screen to beat Tolopilo glove side with a long-distance wrist shot.